juangarcilazo/LottoRando/README.md

 # LottoRando
-chatgpt coded my LottoRando on the intention that i wanted to win the powerball!
+Coded my LottoRando on the intention that i WILL win the powerball thanks to this Website!
 10/11/2023